Karthik-S-Salian/nmamitloop/src/content/notes/dbms/lab/bank.md

 *******************Lab Queries******************************

-1. Find all the customers who have atleast 2  accounts at all the branches located in a specific city.
+--Find all the customers who have atleast 2  accounts --at all the branches located in a specific city.

 SELECT DISTINCT D1.cname
 FROM DEPOSITOR D1
 JOIN ACCOUNT A1 ON D1.accno = A1.accno